nicholaschew11/BlackjackVision/README.md

-# PokerVision
+# BlackjackVision

-Glasses equipped with a Raspberry Pi camera and mini OLED panel, used to capture poker hands and display winning odds.
+Glasses equipped with a Raspberry Pi camera and mini OLED panel, used to capture blackjack hands and display winning odds.